0abc/0abc-a23/readme.md

 * ranged attack for slaves and women (crouch down to pick up stones, then throw them)
 * ranged attack for fishermen (hurl harpoon)
 * gather meat animation for fishermen (chop at carcass)
+* animations for animals that are present in game but don't have any yet (at the very least: bear, dragon, African baby elephant, fox, muskox, pig, walrus, wildebeest)
 * swimming animations for crocodile
 * kid (young goat), lamb (young sheep), piglet (young pig), calf (young cow), foal (young horse)